-Stephanie Pong, London trainee solicitor, and Elizabeth Freeman Rosenzweig, San Francisco patent associate, contributed to the writing of this article.
+Stephanie Pong, London trainee solicitor contributed to the writing of this article.

 On January 1, 2021, the UK launched its very own emissions trading scheme (the “UK ETS”) exercising its autonomy since departing the EU.
 Under this scheme, companies operating in certain sectors can trade emission allowances (also known as carbon credits).
 On May 19, 2021, Intercontinental Exchange, Inc. (“ICE”) hosted the scheme’s first emission allowance auctions on behalf of the UK government.